Installing Drupal manually

 In the "Local site" section, which refers to the list of files on your computer, open the unzipped file entitled "Drupal-xxx" where your CMS files will be located.

-In the "Remote site" section, which refers to your OVH shared hosting package, open the "www" folder.
+In the "Remote site" section, which refers to your OVHcloud shared hosting package, open the "www" folder.
 This is the folder that you need to upload your CMS files to.
 If this folder does not exist you can create it.
 Your files must be uploaded to the "www" folder or you will not be able to access the installation procedure from your domain name.

 Once these folders are open: